TheGregorianChurch/TheGregorianChurch/Clothing.md

-Religious clothing rules are stupid.
+We reject all religious clothing rules.
 Wear whatever you want.